 New customers are often required to pay a deposit when opening a new account.
 The new meters are built to work with prepayment programs.
 Soon, new customers who enroll in the prepayment program will be able to avoid paying a steep deposit.

 - Account Flexibility

 With the new meters, EPUD will be able to offer more flexibility in how and when you pay your bills, allowing you to tailor your account to fit your budget and lifestyle.

+If you are a residential customer, chances are you’ve already received a new meter.
 Prior to the exchange, you will receive a post card to let you know the meter replacement will happen within the next 30 days.
 On the day of the exchange, the technician will attempt to contact you by knocking on the door so you will know the exchange is in progress.